wangziqi2013/wangziqi2013.github.io/_posts/2019-12-31-zsim-microarch.markdown

 After an uop has been inserted into the issue queue, we compute the cycle that the uop can leave the issue queue and be inserted into the instruction window by comparing the enqueue cycle `decoderCycle` with `curCycle`.
-If the latter is smaller, we first drive `curCycle` forward to `decoderCycle` since uops are inserted in-order.
-Then we check whether the issue limit of the current cycle has been reached.
+If the latter is smaller, we first drive `curCycle` forward to `decoderCycle` to synchronize the window state with the tentative issue cycle.
+We then check whether the issue limit of the current cycle has been reached.
 If true, we drive `curCycle` forward by one cycle.
 Note that it is guaranteed that some uops will be dispatched and therefore at least one slot will be freed, if we drive the clock by one.
-This is because uops are scheduled greedily on the nearest future cycle in which the port is available.
+This is because uops are scheduled greedily on the nearest future cycle in which the port is available; If the window is already full, then at least one uop must have been scheduled for dispatching in the next cycle, since otherwise, according to the greedy scheduling algorithm, all later cycles should be empty, and the windows should not be full, a contradiction!

 When an uop is to be received by the instruction window, we first synchronize the window with the previous pipeline stage by driving forward `curCycle` to the releasing cycle of the uop.
 We then check whether the window if full